 Alterations, the most sustainable thing you can do

-There’s no doubt that the fashion industry has an enourmous role to play in reducing humanity’s impact on the environment.
-In this day and age many fashion brands are producing more ethically, organically, and environmentally conscious.
+There’s no doubt that the fashion industry has an enormous role to play in reducing humanity’s impact on the environment.
+In this day and age many fashion brands are producing more ethically, organically, and environmentally conscious products.
 You can check out some killer sustainable fashion in the Shop.

 But before you purchase a vegan leather bag made by monks, the most sustainable thing you can do is to make the clothes you already have last as long as possible.
 There are two parts to this which we’ve become intimately involved with here at The Green Tailor.

 The first is to mend, patch, fix etc. your clothes before replacing them.
 Often small holes or broken zips can be easily patched or replaced, and if you’re wanting to get all philosophical about it there’s always the wabi sabi route.